bednpaw/gencmpclient/README.md

 The most interesting part is in the `src/cmpClient.c`: `main` function, and wrappers `cmp_ir`, and `cmp_kur` functions.

+NOTE: The client is not fully disconnected from gencmpclient, saving certificates is still used using the "full" client methods.

 ## Disclaimer

 This software including associated documentation is provided ‘as is’.